Key Takeaways

 According to Spagnuolo, eating avocados alone would likely not be effective for fighting obesity and diabetes.
 One of the reasons for this is the wide variability of AvoB content in avocados.
 In addition, researchers do not fully know how the fruit is digested and absorbed yet.

-The University of Guelph scientists expressed need for more research to know about the potential of avocados to aid weight loss.
+The University of Guelph scientists expressed the need for more research to know about the potential of avocados to aid weight loss.

 He revealed the compound will go on sale in pill and powder forms as early as 2020.
 Health Canada has already granted approval for AvoB as a dietary supplement for humans.